DandyLyons/notes/content/Library/The Bible (WEB)/38 - Zechariah/Zech-03.md

 ###### v1
-He showed me Joshua the high priest standing before Yahweh's angel, and Satan standing at his right hand to be his adversary.
+He showed me Joshua[^1] the high priest standing before Yahweh's angel, and Satan standing at his right hand to be his adversary.

 ###### v2
 Yahweh said to Satan, "Yahweh rebuke you, Satan!
 Yes, Yahweh who has chosen Jerusalem rebuke you!
 Isn't this a burning stick plucked out of the fire?"